sourcegraph/about/docs/terms-self-hosted.md

 15.5 **Severability**.
 If any provision of the Agreement is held to be unlawful, void, or for any reason unenforceable, then that provision will be limited or eliminated from the Agreement to the minimum extent necessary and will not affect the validity and enforceability of any remaining provisions; except that in the event of unenforceability of the universal Class Action/Jury Trial Waiver, the entire arbitration agreement shall be unenforceable.

 15.6 **Assignment**.
-The Agreement and any rights and licenses granted hereunder, may not be transferred or assigned by you, but may be assigned by us without restriction.
+The Agreement and any rights and licenses granted hereunder, may not be transferred or assigned by either party without written consent, except in connection with a merger, acquisition, reorganization, or sale of substantially all assets.

 15.7 **Survival**.
 Upon termination of the Agreement, any provision which, by its nature or express terms should survive, shall survive such termination or expiration.

 15.8 **Headings**.
 The heading references herein are for convenience only, do not constitute a part of the Agreement, and will not be deemed to limit or affect any of the provisions hereof.

 15.9. **Marketing and Publicity**.
-We may freely refer to your Organization and your relationship with us in connection with publicizing and marketing our products and services, including the Software.
-For example, we may use your Organization’s name, logo, and other brand indicia to identify your Organization as a current or former customer, we may use product testimonials and quotes your Organization’s representatives may provide to us, and we may do any of the foregoing on our website, in social media, in media communications, and otherwise in advertising our products and services and in our marketing and promotional materials.
+We may freely refer to your Organization and your relationship with us in connection with publicizing and marketing our products and services, including using your Organization’s name and logo to identify your Organization as a customer and using product testimonials and quotes your Organization’s representatives may provide to us, unless otherwise stated in an Order Form.

 15.10 **Entire Agreement**.
 This, including the agreements incorporated by reference, constitutes the entire agreement between you and us relating to the subject matter herein and will not be modified except in writing, signed by both parties, or by a change made by us as set forth in the Agreement.